the ‘BUMPS’ – Rowing races

 Exclusive private tour from Jesus Lock near the city centre downstream to The Plough, an ideal spot to join locals and rowing teams as they watch the races go past.
 This is timed to get you confortably to The Plough at Fen Ditton to ensure the river is then empty before the first race.
 After the last race take the return leg cruise back upstream to the city centre – avoiding the queues of traffic.
 Contact us for details of this unique river trip package.

-During the races we also provide a river crossing ferry service to allow spectators to hop across from The Plough to the towpath.
+During the races we also provide a river crossing service to allow spectators to hop across from The Plough to the towpath.
 Thus you can then walk along the towpath to catch the race starts near the A14 road bridge, then back across the river to the facilities at the pub.
-The profits from this ferry service are donated by Camboats to the East Anglian Children’s Hospices (based in Cambridge) and The Royal National Lifeboat Association (R.N.L.I.).
+The profits from this spectator service are donated by Camboats to the East Anglian Children’s Hospices (based in Cambridge) and The Royal National Lifeboat Association (R.N.L.I.).